Popular WiFi Phones for Wireless Office Systems

-Note: This is the 2nd installment in the Wireless VoIP Office Systems series.
+Note: This blog post has been updated on October 24th, 2018.
+The original content was written by NATHAN MILOSZEWSKI.
+This is the 2nd installment in the Wireless VoIP Office Systems series.
 Click here for Part I.

 When you’re designing a wireless VoIP office system there are two types of wireless VoIP phones to consider, as outlined in the previous post; DECT and Wi-Fi.

 Since we have DECT installation details already covered in a guest post series by Polycom, I’d like to specifically highlight Wi-Fi phones.

 Fans of DECT systems like that the phones run on their own frequency and are more resistant to interference from other wireless devices.
 If you’re happy with your WLAN the way it is and would like to get more use out of it, have no interest in adding new infrastructure specifically for DECT, and just need a quick wireless solution than Wi-Fi VoIP phones might be for you.

 Here now is a look at the phones with a built-in Wi-Fi transceiver unit that will connect to your access point or base station allowing either the freedom for you to move freely around your home or office while on a call or, allow you to install phones in areas where you can’t or don’t want to run Ethernet cable.